bltavares/presentations/ideas/presentation.md

 We had to improve our tools and prices to allow us to spawn loads of objects.

-## CoffeeScript

-Note:
-Source Maps
-Adopting browser as an target environment

 ## Good vs Bad

 Note: